Debate: Does Computer Use Cause Carpal Tunnel?

 The Journal of the American Medical Association studied Computer Use and Carpal Tunnel Syndrome in 2003.
 They screened and surveyed heavy-use computer workers looking for a cause and effect relationship.
 They really did not find much and concluded “that computer use does not pose a severe occupational hazard for developing symptoms of carpal tunnel syndrome.
 Harvard has recently sent out a press release partially titled “Computer Use Deleted As Carpal Tunnel Syndrome Cause.”

 If you are worried about repetitive use injury from your computer use, read through some information regarding these types of injuries.
-If they can be caused by computer use, you likely can decrease your chances by taking a few precautions.

 The current research shows that computer use has very little role in causing carpal tunnel syndrome.
 Common medical diseases that are known to cause carpal tunnel are much more likely to blame than any repetitive use injury.